JustinMMiller/WorldArchitect/src/README.md

 	- This folder will contain language specific binding code for languages which can be used to extend WorldArchitect
 - EventSystem
 	- This folder contains the code relating to Events and the Events system.
-- Graphics
+- UI
-	- This folder contains code for exporting pictures of Maps. *This needs overhauled*
+	- This folder contains code for User Interaction.
 - TagSystem
 	- This folder contains code relating to Tags and the Tags system.
 - SettlementSystem